Chart Color Schemes

 Population

-Population growth drivers in Albion Park are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Albion Park are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Considering the projected demographic shifts, exceptional growth, placing in the top 10 percent of regional areas across the nation, is predicted over the period with the area expected to grow by 9,105 persons to 2041 based on aggregated SA2-level projections, reflecting recording a gain of 51.8% in total over the 17 years.
+AreaSearch's projections for the Albion Park (SA2) are based on ABS/Geoscience Australia projections released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Considering these projected demographic shifts, exceptional growth is predicted for the Albion Park (SA2) over the period from 2025 to 2041.
+The area is expected to grow by approximately 9,082 persons during this time, reflecting a gain of around 35.9% in total population over these 17 years.

 Frequently Asked Questions - Population